 The court rejected the defendant’s argument that he was not properly advised of the consequences of his plea, finding that he did not raise the issue until he was charged with a subsequent DWI violation six years later.
 The court found, however, that the lower court failed to elicit a sufficient factual basis for the plea as required under New Jersey law.

 The court explained that the requirement that there must be a factual basis to support a guilty plea is rooted in due process.
 Thus, a defendant must acknowledge facts that are considered the essential elements of the charged offense.
 A court can establish the factual basis for a guilty plea by asking the defendant to admit the facts that form the necessary element of the offense or by obtaining an express admission of guilt from the defendant.
 In other words, the court must address each element of the offense in specific detail.

 In the subject case, the appellate court found that the lower court failed to obtain an acknowledgment from the defendant that he had no reason to believe that the State’s blood alcohol content evidence was inaccurate, and therefore he did not challenge the results.
 Thus, the appellate court found that the lower court failed to establish the factual basis requirement.
 As such, the court vacated the verdict and remanded for further proceedings.

 Speak to an Experienced New Jersey DWI Defense Attorney

-If you live in New Jersey and are accused of driving while under the influence of an intoxicating substance, it is in your best interest to speak to an attorney to discuss what strategies you may be able to employ to protect your rights.
+If you live in New Jersey and are accused of a DUI in a school zone, it is in your best interest to speak to an attorney to discuss what strategies you may be able to employ to protect your rights.
 The dedicated New Jersey DWI defense attorneys of The Law Offices of Jonathan F. Marshall have ample experience representing people charged with DWI offenses, and we will work diligently to help you seek a just outcome.
 You can contact us via our online form or at 877-450-8301 to schedule a meeting.